/

 The DNA Impact of Inhaling Degraded Cooking Oil Fumes

 Restaurants previously struggled to keep oil fresh because of high costs.
-Beyond Oil Formulation (BOF) now changes this reality.
-This active filter powder removes harmful products and keeps oil quality high for a long time.
-Independent tests by Merieux NutraSciences show that BOF reduces PAHs and Acrylamide to non-detectable levels.
-Even after 51 days of repeated use, the oil remains safe.
-Using this technology protects the health of the people who feed the world.
+Beyond Oil Filter Powder now changes this reality.
+This active filter powder removes harmful PAHs and keeps oil quality high for a long time.
+Independent tests show that the powder reduces PAHs and Acrylamide to non-detectable levels